 See the browsing form in action

-Go back to the Welcome Page and open the Employee Tutorial application.
+Go back to the Welcome page and open the Employee Tutorial application.

 Open the user menu and select Refresh application.

-Select Employees in the Navigation Drawer, click the Alexis Bull record to see the new browsing form.
+Click Alexis Bull's record to view the new browsing form.

-Using SemQL expressions to format data
+You have used SemQL expressions to format data.

-How to create an optimized employee authoring form
+Creating an optimized employee record authoring form.

-How to plug this form into your authoring stepper
+Plugging this form into an authoring stepper.

 Modify the existing form